bhanikki28/IGD/JavaSamples/README.md

         2. Filtering the list by Declarative Approach ( using Streams and filters ) Refer to ImperativeDemo and DeclartiveDemo class

+## Lambda expressions

+        1. Denoted by : () -> {} , anonymous functions i.e function with no name, with optional param and
+           body
+        2. It is different from normal method , as it does not have a name and its not bind to a particular function
+        3. Refer to lambda.demo package for using lamdba expressions to call functional interface

 ## Functional Interface

     Interface having only one abstract method